Holiday

 When a staff member’s spouse (including facto spouse) is giving birth | Up to two days |

-When a staff member requests time off to look after a sick child, who is under school age, and is the responsibility of the staff member | A period of up to five days per fiscal year for one child or 10 days per fiscal year for two or more applicable children. |
+When a staff member requests time off to look after a sick child, who is up to the age of entering junior high school, and is the responsibility of the staff member. | A period of up to five days per fiscal year for one child or 10 days per fiscal year for two or more applicable children. |

 When a member of the family dies | A period of time in line depenging on the relationship |